riecenaidoo/discord-npc-chat/README.md

 *You can extend this example to send automated messages, or more meaningful data such as the output of a program you are running locally and have it echoed into a Discord channel.*

 **For Example:**
-*A Dice rolling app for a Tabletop RPG with a GUI that lets a user click the dice they want to roll, and have the result of that roll be sent into a Discord channel for them to use in-game*
+*Dice rolling app for a Tabletop RPG with a GUI that lets a user click the dice they want to roll, and have the result of that roll be sent into a Discord channel for them to use in-game*

     Author: riecenaidoo